 3. Your Mama Bear instinct kicks in and, let’s face it, she tends to over-react.
 This is totally out of your control.
 When we picture anything negative happening to our child, we immediately experience an innate, sometimes even physical reaction.
 When we hear a tragic news story on TV and imagine it’s our child, tears or those gut-wrenching feelings are immanent.
 These powerful emotions are animal-instincts designed to protect, not to have delicate conversations about our daughter or son’s Friendship Fires® at the local café.

 4. Get off the rollercoaster.
-We all have our own rollercoasters called, “My Life.”
 You should not ride anybody else’s rollercoaster, but your own.
-You can cheer your child on and offer support from the ground, but don’t ride the rollercoaster with them…and we all know you don’t have the ‘stomach for it’ like you used to!
+You’ve been there, done that, and you don’t need to re-live playground politics.
+You can cheer your child on (Think of yourself as a Friendship Coach!) and offer support, but don’t ride the rollercoasterwith them…and we all know you don’t have the ‘stomach for it’ like you used to!

 5. Your perspective is different than your child’s.
 What’s huge to you might be small for them or vice-versa.
 As an adult, you are lucky to have the Grand Scheme of Things and, because of that, you have one of life’s greatest gifts: Perspective.
-A child has not developed this yet and is finding their way through the weeds.
+A child has not developed this yet and is figuring things out.
 They’ll get there, but don’t project your perspective onto them.
 They might have situations that are water off a duck’s back to them (while you’re still steaming!) and situations that seem bigger than they should be.
 It’s their reality, not yours.

 9. Relax… Give it some time.
 The truth of the matter is, your child could be “Besties” with this other child tomorrow.
-Just relax.
-Your child will not grow up to be a push-over with no friends, as long as you’re coaching them along the way.
+Kids get over their friendship issues quickly – they don’t cut as deep – which is a good thing!
+Just be patient.
+Don’t worry, your child will not grow up to be a push-over with no friends, as long as you’re coaching them along the way.
 Interpersonal skills develop over time and, like everything, they need to practice.

 Written by Dana Kerford